 Finally, Item 12 is pertinent to Concurrency in applications.

-Every guidance provided in this clause, and in the corresponding Part 6 clause, is supported by material in lause 6 of this document, as well as other important recommendations.
+Every guidance provided in this clause, and in the corresponding Part 6 clause, is supported by material in clause 6 of this document, as well as other important recommendations.

 6. Specific guidance for SPARK vulnerabilities